Generate Laravel Code Using Artisan Command – Short Blueprint Guide

 Generating Components Defined in Yaml file

-By default, blueprint will attempt to load draft.yml from the root of the project.
+By default, the blueprint will attempt to load draft.yml from the root of the project.
 But you can also specify the path draft.yml file by passing a single argument blueprint:build [draft].

 php artisan blueprint:build